Trafficking Risk in Sub-Saharan African Supply Chains

 Freedom of Association

-In Benin, the law provides for the right of workers to form and join independent unions, with the exception of certain civil servants and public employees.
-New unions are required to register with the Ministry of Interior, a process that can take up to three months.
-The law does not clearly define the grounds on which approval or denial of a trade union registration is granted.[26]
-An estimated 75 percent of all salaried employees are members of trade unions, although this may represent only a minority of the total workforce, since most economic activity is reportedly organized within the informal sector.[27]
+In Benin, the law provides for the right of workers to form and join independent unions, except for certain civil servants and public employees.
+New unions are required to register with the Ministry of Interior, a process that can take up to three months, and in cases of denied permission, unions do not have recourse to a court.
+The law does not clearly define the grounds on which approval or denial of a trade union registration is granted.
+[25]An estimated 75 percent of all salaried employees are members of trade unions, although this may represent only a minority of the total workforce, since most economic activity is reportedly organized within the informal sector.
+[26]

 Working Conditions

-Minimum wage was increased by the government in 2014, from CFA 30,000 (USD 51) per month to CFA 40,000 (USD 68) per month.
+Minimum wage was increased by the government in 2014, from CFA 30,000 (USD 51) per month to CFA 40,000 (USD 68) per month, even though, according to U.S. Department of State, a significant part of workforce in the informal sector does not benefit from minimum wage scales.
 The labor code establishes a workweek between 40 and 60 hours, with at least one 24-hour period of rest each week.
 Domestic and agricultural workers tend to work up to 70 hours or more each week.
-The law does not provide legal protections for a worker’s employment status in situations where they are required to remove themselves from unsafe working conditions.[30]
+The law does not provide legal protections for a worker’s employment status in situations where they are required to remove themselves from unsafe working conditions.
+[29]

 Discrimination

-The constitution of Benin prohibits discrimination with respect to employment and occupation in several areas, but excludes discrimination based on sexual orientation, gender identity, and HIV-positive status or other communicable diseases.[31]
-Prohibitions of discrimination do not apply to the informal sector, which employs approximately 90 percent of the Beninese work force.[32]
+The constitution of Benin prohibits discrimination with respect to employment and occupation in several areas but does not explicitly prohibit discrimination based on sexual orientation, gender identity, and HIV status or other communicable diseases.
+[30]Women often experience discrimination in certain occupations and do not have the same wages as men.
+Workers with disabilities face discrimination in the hiring process, as well.
+Prohibitions of discrimination do not apply to the informal sector, which employs approximately 90 percent of the Beninese work force.
+[31]

 Child Labor